OmegaPointZero/nodechan/README.md

 ### User-facing front end:
 + User ID colors: detect if they're bright or dark, make ID *text* color contrast it
++ Shorten original filenames if too long
 + Cookie to keep track of user-supplied options:
     + Color Scheme
-    + Open images in new tab/open in page/fit to page
+    + Open images in new tab/open in pageboards/b/fit to page
     + WebM's play with/without sound
 + Country Flags based on IP Address location
 + Realign the way post information is rendered and aligned